-In order to support the development of strong early literacy and/or mathematics skills, we offer the services of specialists in reading and in math.
-Our specialists are skilled professionals adept at assisting children when they are experiencing difficulty acquiring early literacy and math skills.
+In order to support the development of strong early literacy skills, we offer the services of specialists in reading.
+Our specialists are skilled professionals adept at assisting children when they are experiencing difficulty acquiring early literacy skills.
 They work closely with the classroom teachers and assist children, as needed.
-Students who score substantially below expectations on district developed assessment instruments or standardized tests may be recommended for these programs by their teachers.
+Students who score substantially below expectations on district-developed assessment instruments or standardized tests may be recommended for this program by their teachers.